CubeSat: Electric propulsion

-The Busek BIT-3 gridded ion thruster will be used to propel the Lunar IceCube 6U CubeSat.
+The Busek BIT-3 gridded ion thruster was used to propel the Lunar IceCube 6U CubeSat.

 CubeSat electric propulsion typically uses electric energy to accelerate propellant to high speed, which results in high specific impulse.
 Many of these technologies can be made small enough for use in nanosatellites, and several methods are in development.
 Types of electric propulsion currently being designed for use in CubeSats include Hall-effect thrusters, ion thrusters, pulsed plasma thrusters, electrospray thrusters, and resistojets.
 Several notable CubeSat missions plan to use electric propulsion, such as NASA's Lunar IceCube.
 The high efficiency associated with electric propulsion could allow CubeSats to propel themselves to Mars.
 Electric propulsion systems are disadvantaged in their use of power, which requires the CubeSat to have larger solar cells, more complicated power distribution, and often larger batteries.
 Furthermore, many electric propulsion methods may still require pressurized tanks to store propellant, which is restricted by the CubeSat Design Specification.

 The ESTCube-1 used an electric solar-wind sail, which relies on an electromagnetic field to act as a sail instead of a solid material.
 This technology used an electric field to deflect protons from solar wind to produce thrust.
 It is similar to an electrodynamic tether in that the craft only needs to supply electricity to operate.